 Construction of Watts Bar Dam began in 1939.
-It was completed in January 1942, three weeks after Pearl Harbor, and provided urgently needed electricity for the war effort—including of the Manhattan Project at nearby Oak Ridge National Laboratories to support creation of the atomic bomb.
+It was completed in January 1942, three weeks after Pearl Harbor, and provided urgently needed electricity for the war effort—including the Manhattan Project at nearby Oak Ridge National Laboratories.

 Watts Bar Reservoir is on the Tennessee River in east Tennessee.
 It extends 72.4 miles northeast from the dam to Fort Loudoun Dam.
 The dam has five generating units with a net dependable capacity of 182 megawatts.

 Watts Bar Dam, located about midway between Knoxville and Chattanooga, is one of nine TVA dams on the Tennessee River.
 The reservoir is popular for boating, fishing, swimming, camping and other outdoor activities.
 A scenic overlook near the dam provides visitors with a panoramic view of the reservoir and surrounding countryside.